-The Average Cost to Paint the Exterior of a House
+The Cost to Paint the Exterior of a House

-When a sizeable exterior home painting project is imminent, most initially consider how much exterior house painting costs.
-As professional exterior painters with nearly two decades of experience, we have priced thousands of painting projects.
-We will help you to estimate and understand the cost of your next house painting upgrade.
+When a sizeable exterior house painting project is imminent, most initially consider how much exterior house painting costs.
+We have priced thousands of painting projects and are professional exterior painters with nearly two decades of experience.
+We will help you to estimate and understand all aspects of the cost of your next house painting project.

 Home Trim Painting Costs Based on Surface